rtkg/icrcpp/README.txt

 For more information and clean-up, see the Readme-files of the aforementioned packages.
 The shared libraries for libobj-0.1 and Qhull 2011.2 are installed by default into /usr/local/lib.
 This directory needs to be included in the LD_LIBRARY_PATH.
 In case of different installation directories, The include statements in the /icrcpp/Makefile need to be changed accordingly.

-libicr: cd into icrcpp and type make.
+icrcpp: Published on git@github.com:rtkg/icrcpp.git, tarball available from https://nodeload.github.com/rtkg/icrcpp/tarball/master; cd into the root folder and type make.
 For clean-up type make clean.
 To generate the documentation, run Doxygen in the /icrcpp/doc folder.
 An example is provided in/icrcpp/examples/src.
-To build it, cd into
-/icrcpp/examples and type make.
+To build it, cd into /icrcpp/examples and type make.
 Run the compiled example with ./ex, clean-up works with make-clean.